Recorded 911 calls underscore the real time terror of the deadly Las Vegas university shooting

 The gunman, 67-year-old Anthony Polito, walked into UNLV’s business school around lunchtime Wednesday and fired shots as he roamed the top three floors, where faculty offices are located, police said.
 Along with the three people who were killed, a 38-year-old visiting professor was wounded and hospitalized with life-threatening injuries.

-After police killed Polito in a shootout, he was found to be carrying nine magazines for a 9 mm handgun he'd legally purchased last year and a list of targets at the school — although none of those shot was on that list, police said.
+After police killed Polito in a shootout, he was found to be carrying nine magazines for a 9 mm handgun he'd legally purchased last year and a list of targets at the school — although none of the people shot was on that list, police said.

-University President Keith Whitfield said Friday that after this week's shooting, students and students and faculty will not return to campus this year and final exams next week have been canceled.
+University President Keith Whitfield said Friday that after this week's shooting, students and faculty will not return to campus this year and final exams next week have been canceled.

 “Given the physical and emotional trauma that the university community has endured, and because of the impact to campus facilities, we have decided that faculty and staff should continue to work remotely through the end of the calendar year,” Whitfield said in a letter to students and staff.